 May Beck and Falling Foss Circular

-It might only be 2-miles long, but this waterfall walk through the North York Moors National Park is one of the best you can do.
+It might only be 2-miles long, but this waterfall walk through the North York Moors National Park is one of the best around.
 You’ll start in the May Beck car park and make your way through the swathes of pretty woodland to reach Midge Hall.
 It’s an old gamekeeper’s lodge which doubles as the Falling Foss Tea Garden.
-Take five with a brew, before you nip around back to their very special garden – the incredible Falling Foss waterfall is tucked away behind it.
-It’s an incredible 30-foot drop that flows into May Beck, which you’ll follow to get back to the start after a rewarding day in nature.
+Take five with a brew, before you nip around back to their very special garden – the incredible Falling Foss waterfall is just behind it.
+It’s an incredible 30-foot drop that flows into May Beck, which you’ll follow home.

 The walk starts at May Beck car park, Sneaton, Whitby, North Yorkshire, YO22 5JE.
 Check out the route.